Skip to content skip to primary navi skip to secondary navi skip to meta navi search

 Symptoms

-One third of Hodgkin lymphoma patients develop a lymph node swelling behind the breastbone (mediastinal lymph nodes), which may disturb breathing and cause a feeling of pressure and continuous coughing.
+About one third of Hodgkin lymphoma patients develop a lymph node swelling behind the breastbone (mediastinal lymph nodes), which may disturb breathing and cause a feeling of pressure and continuous coughing.

 B-symptoms include:

-• Severe night sweats (linen needs to be changed),
+• Severe night sweats (linen needs to be changed)

-• Unintended weight loss of more than 10% of the total body weight during the last six month,
+• Unintended weight loss of more than 10% of the total body weight during the last six month